 “Victims are entitled to recovery from anyone who is negligent,” says attorney Bradford H. Bernstein of New York.
 “In most instances, it is preferable to put the claim in through the employer, but if they are not insured, a claim would be put in against the driver.”

-What do I do if I’m in an accident?
+How do I handle a claim if I’m in an accident?

 “If in an accident while delivering, contact your insurance company immediately,” says Vonda Copeland, owner of Copeland Insurance Agency in Kansas.
 “They will handle notifying other parties involved.
 Keep records like delivery info, mileage logs and dash cam footage – this evidence proves the accident occurred on the job.”